chrisisbell/adviceprodups/README.md

 Report filters should generally be left empty, but may be used to select a subset of clients for duplicate detection.

 The output format must be set to "CSV" when the report is run.
 (Ignore any warning about the lack of filters.)

+# Installation
+## Windows

+1. Install Python from https://www.python.org/downloads/windows/ (The version used for testing was V3.8.9, Windows 64-bit.)
+1. Run the Windows installation package.